Diane de Poitiers

-Diane de Poitiers (9 January 1500 – 25 April 1566) was a French noblewoman and prominent courtier.
-She wielded much power and influence as King Henry II's royal mistress and adviser until his death.
+Diane de Poitiers (9 January 1500 – 25 April 1566) was a French noblewoman and courtier who wielded much power and influence as King Henry II's royal mistress and adviser until his death.
 Her position increased her wealth and family's status.
 She was a major patron of French Renaissance architecture.

 Early life

-Diane de Poitiers was born on 9 January 1500, in Château de Saint-Vallier, Drôme, France.
-Her parents were Jean de Poitiers, Seigneur de Saint Vallier, and Jeanne de Batarnay.
-She became a keen athlete, and kept a fit figure by riding and swimming regularly, remaining in good physical condition for her time.
+Diane de Poitiers was born on 9 January 1500, in the Château de Saint-Vallier.
+Her parents were Jean de Poitiers and Jeanne de Batarnay.
+She became a keen athlete, and frequently went riding and swimming for exercise.

 When still a girl, Diane was briefly in the retinue of Princess Anne de Beaujeu, King Charles VIII's eldest sister who skillfully held the regency of France during his minority.
 Like her fellow charges, Diane was educated according to the principles of Renaissance humanism, including Greek and Latin, rhetoric, etiquette, finance, law, and architecture.